speeDy167/SySeVRs_NT521.O11.ANTN/README.md

 This project is for my school project.
 And i forked it from https://github.com/SySeVR/SySeVR.

 ## Acknowledgments
-If you have any questions, please fell free to contact me at trongphucphan7@gmail.com
+If you have any questions, please feel free to contact me at trongphucphan7@gmail.com